Bezier Curves and Picasso

 subdivision

 The algebra is very messy, but doable.
-As a test of this blog’s newest tools, we present this screen cast of this author performing the algebra involved in proving the two curves are identical.
+As a test of this blog’s newest tools, here’s a screen cast of me doing the algebra involved in proving the two curves are identical.

 Now that that’s settled, we have a nice algorithm for splitting a cubic Bezier (or any Bezier) into two pieces.
 In Javascript,